CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

     DARTassembler dbinfo --db metalig --n 5000

 You can read this command as follows: use the ``dbinfo`` module of ``DARTassembler``, and for this module specify the options ``--db metalig`` as a shortcut to the full MetaLig database, and ``--n 5000`` to only load the first 5,000 ligands from the database to speed up this example.
 You can of course load the entire database by omitting the ``--n`` option, but for this quickstart tutorial we want to keep things fast.
-Later, you can also read in custom ligand database files by providing the path to the file instead of ``metalig``, e.g. ``--db /path/to/your/ligand_db.jsonlines``.
+Later, you can also read in custom ligand database files by providing the path to the file instead of ``--db metalig``, e.g. ``--db /path/to/your/ligand_db.jsonlines``.

 The above command will immediately save two files.
 The first file is a concatenated .xyz file with the 3D structures of all the ligands.
 You can visualize and browse through the structures of the ligands by typing ``ase gui concat_MetaLigDB_v1.1.0.xyz`` in your terminal.
 The gui will open with three tabs.
 The left one shows the 3D structure of the ligand, the middle tab you can ignore, and in the right tab you can scroll or play a slideshow to browse through the ligands.
 You can also drag each tab out of the main window to create a new window, so you can view the 3D structure and the option for scrolling at the same time.
 The structures will show you a wide variety of ligands.
 Each ligand is coordinated to a dummy Cu metal center for visualization purposes only; the actual ligand is without the Cu atom.
 The Cu atom is placed at the location of the original metal center from the CSD entry from which this ligand was extracted, which also coincides with how the new metal centers will be placed when assembling new complexes with DART in the assembler module.